 Get the children involved in setting their goals with this custom home learning plan.

-It’s important to figure out what type of homeschoolers you are.
-Planning for homeschooling is like planning a vacation.
-Decide how much structure and planning you need then pick a schedule outline.
+It’s important to figure out what type of homeschooler you are, how much structure and planning you need, then pick a schedule outline.
 Homeschool schedules vary home to home and, at times, homeschooler to homeschooler.
 Don’t be afraid to tweak an already-made homeschool schedule to work for your family.

 Choose Your Daily/Weekly Homeschool Schedule Template